 The second issue relates to the inability to define any kind of defect or process boundaries.
 If the project team is not in a position to define one or more defects for the business problem under consideration, then possibly, the project feasibility study needs to be re-evaluated.
 Moreover, if the team cannot identify Starting and End points, then such issue has to be addressed on a high priority.

-The third issue relevant to project feasibility study is all about the complications in data collection.
+The third issue is all about the complications in data collection.
 The project team should always ensure, prior to the beginning of the project, that there are no complications in data collection.
 The Six Sigma method is rigorous and data-driven.
 Without sufficient data and information, the project team may not be able to proceed at all across various stages in the project journey.
 Without data availability, the project can also go on-hold.
 A project feasibility study helps to validate the methods of measurement.

 The fourth issue relates to the project scope.
 It is practically possible that the business problem or improvement opportunity is so complex and vast that project team is not in a position to commit timelines and resources.
 No such business problems should be picked-up in one go.
 Slicing and dicing the problem by means of a project feasibility study can help with this.